-The Providence College Pension Plan is a defined contribution plan (403b) designed to provide monthly income at retirement.
+The Providence College 403(b) Retirement Plan is a defined contribution plan 403(b) designed to provide monthly income at retirement.
 All regular employees of the College participate in the plan after two years of service, working a minimum of 1,000 hours per year for two consecutive years, and attaining the age of 21.
-TIAA/CREF and T. Rowe Price are available to the employee for investment of funds.
-The entire cost of this plan is paid by the College to TIAA/CREF or T. Rowe Price.
-The plan for both investment companies is administered by TIAA/CREF.
+TIAA is the sole record-keeper for the plan, which contains a wide choice of investment funds from which employees may choose.
+The entire cost of this plan is provided and paid by the College to TIAA.

 In each pay period the College contributes at a rate of 4.5% of the employee's gross salary during the first year of participation, 7% in the second year, and 10% in the third year and each year thereafter.
-An employee can place the College's contributions in percentage increments into TIAA's annuity vehicle, one or more of CREF's investment accounts, or T. Rowe Price investment accounts.
+An employee can place the College's contributions in percentage increments into any offered investment funds, which periodically may change.
+The record-keeper, contents of the plan, and contribution rates may be subject to change at the sole discretion of the College.

 Retirement benefits are payable as early as age 55, but would be subject to additional tax consequences.
-Retirement at age 59 1/2 or older avoids tax penalties.
+Retirement at age $59\frac{1}{2}$ or older avoids tax penalties.
 Full benefits under the plan are available at age 65.
-An employee retiring at or after age 65 is entitled to collect from his/her pension plan and should contact TIAA/CREF directly.
-Further information is available on the web site at: www.tiaacref.org or www.troweprice.com.
+An employee retiring at or after age 65 is entitled to collect from his/her pension plan and should contact TIAA directly.
+For more information, contact the Office of Human Resources or visit the portal site at: https://human-resources.providence.edu/benefits